DOI-USGS/sciencebasepy/readme.md

 Get the IDs of all immediate children of the ScienceBase item with the given ID (does not follow shortcuts).

 * `get_ancestor_ids(parentid)`
-Get the IDs of all descendants of the ScienceBase item with the given ID (does not follow shortcuts).
+Get IDs of all descendants of given item excluding those which are linked in (short-cutted).
+(That is, this finds items by ancestorsExcludingLinks=<parentid> and builds a list of their IDs).

 * `get(url)`
 Get the text response of the given URL.